 Make Patient Identification Easy with RestEasy RFID!

 RestEasy RFID by RMS Omega is a solution that can help healthcare facilities comply with the new Joint Commission mandate.
 It will ensure patient identification while leaving the patient undisturbed.
 With RFID technology, nurses can quickly scan and identify infant patients without disturbing them.
-See, RFID does not require a line of site so nurses are able to collect patient data through an incubator, blankets, clothing, or drapes.
+See, RFID does not require a line of sight, so nurses are able to collect patient data through an incubator, blankets, clothing, or drapes.

 The components of RestEasy RFID include an RFID reader, ankle bands, and an RFID printer.
 No additional software is needed, making installation easy!